nanoMFG/GSA-Database/server/README.md

 - For numerical fields: <inequality code><value>

 ### TODO:

-1. Create api endpoint to get experiment data with query strings(?) <br>
-ex. nanomfg.org/api/experiments?tube-diameter=<10&thickness=!=10 <br>
-Downside: too many query parameter.
-This endpoint might not be able to be used by api calls without frontend application.<br>
-Is there any better approach?

-2. Experiment data submission will be handled by csv file submission.
+Experiment data submission will be handled by csv file submission.
 (Probably there should be some kind of protocol to be able to parse the file)

-3. Create Frontend App & DB related to the Frontend App